forestryio/forestry.io/hugo/content/job-openings/web-developer-09-2020.md

 draft: false

 ---
-We’re looking for a technical, customer-facing Web Developer to interface between our customers and our product teams.
+We’re looking for a technical, customer-facing Web Developer to work on our customer team, interfacing between our customers and our product teams.
 This key role will support the adoption of Forestry products (Tina CMS & Forestry CMS) in new organizations and help our product team understand the needs of our customers.

 As the second hire of its kind at Forestry, there will be a lot of opportunities for impact and growth.
 We want to help our clients implement high-quality, successful JAMstack solutions, and this role will be front and center in that effort.
 <!--more-->